LeeRichi/Hive/so_long/README.md

 ### 1. Compiling the project

 To compile the project, navigate to the project directory and run:
-Tip: Some might encounter error if you run following commends in Mac/M1/vscode terminal.
-But using the original terminal app can solve the issue.
+Tip: Some users might encounter errors when running the following commands in the VSCode terminal on Mac M1.
+However, using the original Terminal app on macOS can resolve the issue.

 ```shell
 $ make